 This all sounds good, until you realise that TCP/IP is not sufficient to guarantee message delivery between applications over the network.
 Why not?
 Lets say my application sends your application an electronic message over TCP/IP.
 Your TCP/IP stack gets my data, and ACK’s it, and I get your ACK and, as far as TCP is concerned its job is done.
 We can even close the connection.
 Then, the unthinkable happens and your application crashes and loses my message.
 I will never know you’ve lost the data, and yet I have the receipt giving me a completely false sense of security that the data got to you.

 What went wrong here?
 Why did the seemingly robust process breakdown?
 To answer this we have to go back to the letter exchange example.
 But now, instead of us being aware that there is a protocol required to overcome the US Postal Service’s inherent unreliability, we instead use “Reliable Post Inc”, a competitor to the US Postal Service.
 “Reliable Post Inc” implements a re-transmission and receipting mechanism for us, to take away all that annoying copying, receipting and re-transmission stuff.
-Now lets say “Reliable Post Inc” arrives at your mailbox with the letter they have already receipted me for, and your dog attacks the poor postman, chews up my letter and swallows it down in one gulp, before proceeding to lift its leg on the post van.
-The postman drives away as fast as they can, and forgets for a moment that the game of “Reliable Post Inc” was to guarantee letter delivery.
+Now lets say “Reliable Post Inc” arrives at your mailbox with the letter, delivers it, then issues me the receipt.
+But in an unfortunate accident your letterbox is burnt to the ground in a Guy Fawkes prank before you could get your mail.
 You never get the letter.
-I have your receipt (because “Reliable Post Inc” sent it to me when they got the letter) so I have this false sense of security that you have it.
-What “Reliable Post Inc” should have done is waited for me to tell them that I had read the message, and that they should send you the receipt.
-But this is annoying and involves me in the receipting process, and the whole idea of outsourcing delivery to “Reliable Post Inc” was so that I didn’t have to think about that.
+I have your receipt (because “Reliable Post Inc” sent it to me once they had dropped the letter into your box) so I have this false sense of security that you have it.
+What “Reliable Post Inc” should have done is waited for you to tell them that you had received and read the message.
+Only then should they send me the receipt.
+But this is annoying and involves you in the receipting process, and the whole idea of outsourcing delivery to “Reliable Post Inc” was so that we didn’t have to think about that.

 So now we’ve brought the letter analogy back in line with TCP/IP, and what we’ve discovered is that, if we really want 100% reliability, we cannot simply outsource it to another party, because as soon as we do that, there’s this weak point where the message is handed over between us and the underlying service.
 True reliability is just something you and I are going to have to be aware of, and have a protocol in place to deal with.